yojoots/libbitcoin-system-wiki/Thin-Air-Fallacy.md

 |Bank       |      90oz|      90oz|          |          |
 |Borrower   |          |          |      81oz|      81oz|

 Notice that by properly accounting for the Person as putting money at risk (i.e. a depositor) we can see that all lending is fractionally reserved.
 There are two loans in this scenario, both reserved at 10%, resulting in monetary substitutes of 171% of money.
 Given the assumption of uniform [time preference](Time-Preference-Fallacy), Borrower will lend 90% of his savings, as will all subsequent borrowers.
-Assuming a minimum money divisibility of 1oz, after 43 loans credit expansion terminates at 8.903 times the amount of money:
+Assuming a minimum practical loan of 1oz, after 43 loans credit expansion terminates at 8.903 times the amount of money:

 | Loan | Hoarded | Loaned | Credit |
 |------|---------|--------|--------|